bashtage/sphinx-material/docs/index.rst

     html_context = sphinx_material.get_html_context()

 There are a lot more ways to customize this theme.
-See
+See :ref:`Customization` or ``theme.conf`` for more details.

 .. code-block:: python